Paleo AND vegan toffee caramels? Yes!!

 - 1 oz square unsweetened dark chocolate

-- 1 teaspoon palm shortening
+- 1 teaspoon palm shortening or coconut oil

 - Measure your vanilla and almond butter and have ready to go.